Pushing on Multilingual Reasoning Models with Language-Mixed Chain-of-Thought: Language-Mixed Chain-of-Thought

 When constructing multilingual reasoning data in a target language (other than English), a central question is how to represent the reasoning process: \emph{should it be written in the target language or left in English?} Prior work has typically chosen one of two monolingual setups, either entirely in English~\citep{pipatanakul2025adapting, ha2025pensez, son2025linguistic} or entirely in the target language~\citep{lightblue2025deepseek, dnar12025}.
 Our initial exploration reveals critical shortcomings in both.
 Reasoning in English on Korean prompts introduces translation noise: prompts are often mistranslated, especially in culture-specific contexts, and over time, errors accumulate, leading the model to drift off topic once it “forgets” the original Korean wording.
 Conversely, reasoning in Korean produces notable drops in reasoning capability~\citep{ko2025understand}, and extended training in Korean induces distributional drift in English-pretrained bases~\citep{hong2024cross}, degrading their original strengths.

-To address both issues, we propose \textbf{Language-Mixed CoT} (See Figure~\ref{fig:cot_style} for example).
+To address both issues, we propose \textbf{Language-Mixed CoT}\footnote{\fixed{We use the term language-mixing in the same sense as code-switching, that is, alternating between two or more languages within a single context.}} (See Figure~\ref{fig:cot_style} for example).
 During the Think phase, the model code-switches, performing most logical scaffolding in English while preserving key Korean terms and quotations.
 This keeps faithfulness to the prompt without sacrificing reasoning power.
 To generate \textbf{Language-Mixed CoT}, we prompt the teacher to preserve named entities, quoted spans, and key terms in Korean while generating the rest of the reasoning in English.
-After generation, we apply a regex-based filter to discard samples whose Korean-character ratio lies outside 5\% and 20\%.
-In Table~\ref{tab:lang-mix-cot}, we train three variants that think in English, in Korean, and a Language-Mixed mode.
-Korean-only thinking shows a clear drop in reasoning accuracy, though it remains more robust on culture-sensitive content, especially on Kanana. \emph{Notably however, \textbf{Language-Mixed CoT} outperforms both alternatives in most cases.}
+After generation, we apply a regex-based filter to discard samples whose Korean-character ratio lies outside 5\% and 20\%. \fixed{In Table~\ref{tab:lang-mix-cot}, we train five variants: an English and Korean-only model, and three language-mixed models that combine Korean with English, Chinese, or Russian.
+The choice of Chinese and Russian follows \citet{qi2025models}: Chinese is culturally and historically closer to Korean, whereas Russian is relatively distant.
+Notably, language-mixed CoT with English anchoring outperforms other settings in most cases.
+Interestingly, Gemma3-4B shows gains on HRB and KMMLU-R even with Russian- or Chinese-anchored CoT, whereas Kanana-1.5 does not.
+We suspect this difference is driven by the pretraining mixtures: Gemma3-4B is a multilingual model that includes substantial Russian and Chinese data, while Kanana-1.5-8B is pretrained only on English and Korean. \emph{Most importantly, however, improvements on MCLM (math) emerge only when using English-anchored CoT.}}